** denotes solo first author; * denotes co-first author

 **TabPFGen–Tabular Data Generation with TabPFN

-Published in NeurIPS Workshop, 2023
+Published in NeurIPS Workshop, 2023 (Runner-up Best Paper Award)

 Abstract Advances in deep generative modelling have not translated well to tabular data.
 We argue that this is caused by a mismatch in structure between popular generative models and _discriminative_ models of tabular data.
 We thus devise a technique to turn TabPFN -- a highly performant transformer initially designed for in-context discriminative tabular tasks -- into an energy-based generative model, which we dub _TabPFGen_.
 This novel framework leverages the pre-trained TabPFN as part of the energy function and does not require any additional training or hyperparameter tuning, thus inheriting TabPFN's in-context learning capability.
 We can sample from TabPFGen analogously to other energy-based models.
 We demonstrate strong results on standard generative modelling tasks, including data augmentation, class-balancing, and imputation, unlocking a new frontier of tabular data generation.